Gregory Marie

 Gregory Vincent Marie (born 17 February 1945) is an Australian former cricketer.

 Marie was born in the Perth suburb of Subiaco in February 1945.
-He studied at the University of Western Australia, before undertaking his post-graduate studies in England at Worcester College, Oxford.
+He studied at the University of Western Australia, before undertaking his post-graduate studies in England at Wolfson College, Oxford.
 While studying at Oxford, he made his debut in first-class cricket for Oxford University against Somerset at Oxford in 1978.
 He played first-class cricket for Oxford until 1979, making ten appearances.
 Playing as a right-arm medium pace bowler, took 21 wickets at an average of 32.00, with best figures of 5 for 46.
 These figures, which was his only first-class five wicket haul, came against Glamorgan in 1978.
 In addition to playing first-class cricket while at Oxford, he also made five List A one-day appearances for the Combined Universities cricket team, making three appearances in the 1978 Benson & Hedges Cup and two appearances in the 1979 Benson & Hedges Cup.